Configuring CoS Rules

-For detailed information about DSCP values and forwarding classes, see Examples: Configuring CoS on Services Interfaces or the Class of Service Feature Guide for Routing Devices and EX9200 Switches.
+For detailed information about DSCP values and forwarding classes, see Examples: Configuring CoS on Services Interfaces or the Class of Service Feature Guide (Routers and EX9200 Switches).

 You can optionally set the configuration to record information in the system logging facility by including the syslog statement at the [edit services cos rule rule-name term term-name then] hierarchy level.
 This statement overrides any syslog setting included in the service set or interface default configuration.

 For information about some additional CoS actions, see the following sections:

 Configuring Application Profiles for Use as CoS Rule Actions

 You can optionally define one or more application profiles for inclusion in CoS actions.
 To configure application profiles, include the application-profile statement at the [edit services cos] hierarchy level:

 The application-profile statement includes two main components and three traffic types: ftp with the data traffic type and sip with the video and voice traffic types.
 You can set the appropriate dscp and forwarding-class values for each component within the application profile.

 The ftp and sip statements are not supported on Juniper Network MX Series 3D Universal Edge Routers.